maniartech/conductor/README.md

 // HandleResource processes the various activities
 // on the specified resouce.
 All these activities
-// are executed using their own go routines and
+// are executed using their own goroutines and
 // in an orchastrated manner.
 //
 // This orchestration provides the concurrent, faster yet